RoySenpai/Reliable-UDP/README.md

 3. There isn't any congestion control or advanced flow control implemented, so the library is not suitable for high-speed networks, it is more of a proof of concept and a learning experience.
 4. The socket supports only one connection at a time, and no multi-threading support is provided.
 5. Flow control is implemented using the Stop-and-Wait protocol, which is a simple protocol that sends one packet at a time and waits for an acknowledgment before sending the next packet.
+6. If the MTU of one peer is smaller than the other, the smaller MTU will be used for both peers to avoid fragmentation issues.
+It can be overridden by the user if needed, using the `forceUseOwnMTU()` method.
+7. If there is an active connection, and a packet is received from a different peer, the packet will be ignored, and the receiver will immediately send a FIN packet to the unexpected peer to force it to close the connection.

 ### Deep dive